876N/BomberV3.2/README.md

 3. **Security Testing**: May be used in authorized penetration testing engagements
 4. **Compliance**: Ensure compliance with all applicable laws and regulations

-The creator (ABOLHB) assumes no responsibility for misuse of this software.
+The creator (ABOLHB&KSR) assumes no responsibility for misuse of this software.

 ## Troubleshooting